suletm/ambryfs/README.md

 Typical use case
 ==================

-Given a known Ambry Blob Id you can cat it using standard cat command:
+Given a known Ambry Blob Id you can cat it using a standard cat command:

     $ # Assuming your fs is mounted into "depot" directory